OctopusDeploy/Architecture/Steps/PitchGuidelines.md

 Where two loosely coupled resource must exist side by side for a deployment to operate in a predictable manner, consider an opinionated step that deploys both.
 This will help customers fall into the pit of success.

+## Remember to update associated projects

+New steps and targets will need to be reflected in other projects:

+* Terraform provider - this will need to be updated with new targets.
+Ping #team-integrations when the target is available in master.
+* Octopus client - this may need to be updated with new target types.
+* Dynamic target scripts - the [docs](https://octopus.com/docs/infrastructure/deployment-targets/dynamic-infrastructure) will need to be updated with any new scripts.

 # Pitch documents

 The pitch process generates a number of documents, each with it's own use case and audience.
 These are detailed below.